 There is a comprehensive legal, educational, and commercial empire that prefers if you keep drinking.
 Drinkers get into more expensive legal trouble, they spend more money at restaurants, and schools are often attended based on their reputation as a party school alone.

-While there is a shift in how society is treating and viewing alcohol, it’s big business for everyone–even the people charged with policing its use.
+While there is a shift in how society treats and views alcohol, it’s big business for everyone–even those charged with policing its use.
 You will encounter resistance on all fronts.

 Remember that you won’t be alone